Google Ads Agency Pricing Across 10 Different Niches

 • Hourly Rates Model: These can range from $30 to $150 per hour.
 New agencies charge from $30.
 Established agencies with niche specialization may charge as much as $150 per hour.
 According to a survey by Credo, PPC specialists charge $136 per hour.
 Agencies bill for the time spent managing campaigns.
 The rates range from $75 to $200 per hour.
 This model is uncommon for account management services.
 It’s widely used for account setup and consulting.

 • Project-Based Pricing Model: A fixed fee is charged for a specific project or campaign.
-This model is often used for onetime projects or campaign launches.
-In this model, the price varies depending on the project’s scope and complexity.
+This model is used in onetime projects or campaign launches.
+The price varies depending on the project’s scope and complexity.

 • Tiered Pricing Model: Agencies offer different service levels at set price points.
 The basic tier starts at $1,000 per month for campaign management and reporting.
-A median tier typically starts at $2,500.
-This price covers basic services plus weekly optimizations and strategy calls.
+A median tier starts at $2,500, including weekly optimizations and strategy calls.
 Premium tiers typically range from $5,000 per month.
 This includes comprehensive account management, strategy, and creative services.

 • Value-Based Pricing Model: It is based on the estimated value the agency is expected to provide to the client's business.
 It’s a less common model, but is gaining traction now in the advertising industry.